xianshenglu/microfocus-hiring/jd-list-detail.md

 - Proficiency in object-oriented analysis and design methodology.
 - Linux, Docker and Kubernetes working experience is preferred.
 - Experience in large data processing and machine learning domain is preferred.

-###  / Java Developer / 月薪 15-25K / TBD

-**Keywords:** Java, Spring, Kubernetes, Docker

-**Job Description:**

-At Micro Focus, everything we do is based on a simple idea: The fastest way to get results is to build on what you have.
-Our software solutions enable organizations to do just that.
-Secure and scalable, with analytics built in, they bridge the gap between existing and emerging IT—fast-tracking digital transformations across DevOps, Hybrid IT, Security, and Predictive Analytics.
-In the race to innovate, Micro Focus customers have the clear advantage.

-**Responsibilities**

-- Assumes overall accountability for a successful implementation, ensures solutions are properly delivered on time with quality.
-- Develop & Design new features, design, build, and maintain efficient, reusable, and reliable code
-- Handles customer escalation or ticket, supports professional support and technical service teams.
-- Defines and disseminates technology best practices, ensures we are proactive in our pursuit of new solutions and innovation within our technology practice
-- Ensure the best possible performance, quality, and responsiveness of the applications
-- Identify bottlenecks and bugs, and devise solutions to these problems
-- Collaborate with other team members and stakeholders

-**Required**

-- Bachelor or Master Degree in Computer Science, Information System, Software Engineering or equivalent
-- Solid understanding of fundamental design and architecture patterns such as: n-tier, Publish/Subscribe, REST, MVC, Data Access (OR/M, DAO’s…etc.)
-- Hands-on programming and debugging skills on Java, JS, HTML5.
-Experience with Spring framework, Message Queue, Angular JS, React JS.
-- Ability to adopt and learn new process/business/technical knowledge.
-Team work is the key to success.
-- Familiar with Kubernetes, Docker, Cloud is a good plus.
-- Fluent written and oral English is a good plus.

 ### CMS / Senior Developer with DevOps / 月薪 15-25K / 7025077